Mindy Gledhill

-Mindy Gledhill (born March 7, 1981) is a singer-songwriter from Eureka, California who is best known for her songs "I Do Adore" and "Anchor".
-She is also known for her guest vocal work for DJ Kaskade.
+Mindy Gledhill (born March 7, 1981) is an American singer-songwriter from Eureka, California who is best known for her songs "I Do Adore" and "Anchor".
+She is also known for her guest vocal work with DJ Kaskade.

-Early Life
+Early life

-Gledhill spent most of her youth in Eureka, California.
-She was raised in a Mormon family, the eighth of nine children.
-In her early teens, she lived in Spain when her father became a mission president.
-She studied music at Brigham Young University.
-She now lives in Utah with her husband and has left the church.
+Gledhill spent most of her youth in Eureka, California and was raised as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), being the eighth of nine children.
+In her early teens, she lived in Spain with her family.
+After moving back to the United States, she studied music at Brigham Young University.
+After marriage and becoming a parent, Gledhill decided to leave the LDS Church.

-Her music caters to an online audience amongst bloggers and YouTube channels.

 Career

-Gledhill released her debut album,The Sum of All Grace in the beginning of 2004 on Lumen Records.
+Gledhill released her debut album, The Sum of All Grace, in the beginning of 2004 with Lumen Records.
 However, she soon dropped her label in pursuit of a more indie sound, citing her desire to not be contained by a single musical category.
 All of her subsequent albums have been released through her own Blue Morph label.
 She is recognized for her albums Feather in the Wind (2007), Anchor (2010), and Pocketful of Poetry (2013).

 She has performed alongside artists including Katie Herzig, Juno Award winner Meaghan Smith, and Meteor Choice Music Prize winner Julie Feeney.

-In addition to performing solo, Mindy also appears with her brother-in-law, Dustin Gledhill, as Hive Riot.In 2012, Gledhill was included in a list of "Utah Valley's 40 Under 40" in Utah Valley Business Quarterly (she was 31 at the time).
+In addition to performing solo, Gledhill also appears with her brother-in-law, Dustin Gledhill, as Hive Riot.
+In 2012, Gledhill was included in a list of "Utah Valley's 40 Under 40" in Utah Valley Business Quarterly (she was 31 at the time).
 In January 2014, she was the featured cover story in its sister publication, Utah Valley Magazine.

 Anchor

 Gledhill's third album, Anchor, was produced and engineered by Stuart Brawley.
 Studio musicians that played on the album include Jamie Wollam, Joe Corcoran, and Matt Mayhall.

 Anchor was self-released in the United States and by FarGo Music in South Korea.
 The album featured several favorably received pop/folk rock tracks and led to Gledhill's invitation to the Durango Songwriters Expo 2011.
 On April 3, 2011 the single "Crazy Love" reached No. 1 on the Korean streaming service Bugs Music.
 The song also reached No. 7 on the South Korea (GAON) music chart.
-Seven other tracks also charted on the S. Korean charts.
+Seven other tracks also charted on the South Korean charts.

 Music videos for "Anchor" and "Whole Wide World" have both amassed more than 1 million views on YouTube.

 Gledhill performed at Monaco Film Festival 2009, Sundance Film Festival 2010.